 Chile is one of South America's most stable and prosperous nations.
 It has been relatively free of the coups and arbitrary governments that have blighted the continent.
 The exception was the 17-year rule of General Augusto Pinochet, whose 1973 coup was one of the bloodiest in the 20th-century.
-The coup, engineered and actively supported by the CIA, Pinochet seized power from the popular president Salvador Allende.
+During the coup, engineered and actively supported by the CIA, Pinochet seized power from the popular president Salvador Allende.
 Allende had formed a socialist government striving to distribute wealth more evenly.
 But as foreign investors shied away and domestic capital fled, it also ran into economic difficulties.
 More importantly, however, it was the rich elite's and the USA's ever so paranoid fear of communism and the alleged possibility of a "domino effect" that sealed Allende's fate.

 In 1973, Allende was not only replaced in Pinochet's military coup, he even lost his life in it.
 Fighter planes attacked the presidential palace in Santiago – while Allende was delivering a melodramatic farewell speech on live radio.
 Many Chileans went into exile.
-Thousands of opposition members in the country were imprisoned in many cases simply "disappeared".
+Thousands of opposition members in the country were imprisoned, or in many cases simply "disappeared".
 The Pinochet military dictatorship lasted 17 long years – but Chile has been remarkable in its recovery from that dark chapter.
 It managed more or less successfully to get back on the path of democracy.
 It has also been an economic success story, and that includes tourism.
 In general, the tourism infrastructure in Chile is excellent.
-Price-wise, however, it's on a somewhat higher level compared to some neighbouring countries .
+Price-wise, however, it's on a somewhat higher level compared to some neighbouring countries.

 A small island in the Pacific with nothing for 4000 kilometers in every direction, making it the most remote desolate speck of land on Earth.
 The island which is most famous for its mysterious stone statues called Moai.
-And these tell a tale of environmental destruction leading to complete societal collapse and a civil war that even involved cannibalism.
+These tell a tale of environmental destruction leading to complete societal collapse and a civil war that even involved cannibalism.